 West Nile Virus

 West Nile Virus (WNv) is a disease that is transmitted to people by infected mosquitoes.
 The majority of infected individuals have mild or no symptoms.
 However, the elderly and those with certain chronic medical problems, including problems with their immune systems, can become ill.
 Early symptoms of WNv can include fever, muscle weakness, stiff neck, confusion, severe headache, sudden sensitivity to light, tremors, numbness, or vision loss.
 The majority of infected individuals have mild symptoms or none at all.
 In severe cases, WNv can cause inflammation of the brain known as encephalitis.
 If individuals believe they are experiencing early symptoms of WNv, they are encouraged to contact their primary care provider.

 Mosquitoes acquire the West Nile virus by feeding on infected birds.
-You cannot get the disease from person-to-person contact or from handling dead birds.
+You cannot get the disease from person-to-person contact.
 No specific treatment or vaccination is available for West Nile virus.
 For severe illness, supportive therapy is provided.

 How do I protect myself and my family?

 Mosquitoes are most active at dawn and dusk.
 If residents need to be outside during this time, they are encouraged to wear light-coloured long-sleeved shirts and long pants, socks and a hat, and use an insect repellant containing DEET or Icaridin.
 Since mosquitoes lay their eggs in standing water, removing any sources of standing water such as small pools and birdbaths will help reduce the mosquito population.
 Ensuring that windows and doors are screened will help keep mosquitos outside.